Dr. Alex Stone, DPT, CSCS

 As a runner, you need a deep tissue massage and the more amplitude a device has the better it will serve you.
 For a full-size device, we don’t recommend anything less than 10mm stroke length.

 Again, if you get a device with a longer amplitude then by all means go for it.
 However, this is only a good deal if the stall force is reasonable enough.
-Don’t be fooled by devices that promise 16mm amplitude but have less than 30lbs. of stall force.
+Don’t be fooled by devices that promise 16mm amplitude but have less than 30lbs. of stall force – we tested many of those and they fail miserably.

 In some instances however, you may see a device that has a higher stall force but with a slightly shriveled amplitude.
 In such cases, even though the amplitude may not hit deep, you can still get an intensive massage by pressing it hard on the skin.